ongres/stackgres/doc/content/en/04-administration-guide/05-backups/04-oke/_index.md

   oci iam policy create \
   --compartment-id $s3compartment_id \
   --name stackfres-backup-policy \
-  --description 'Policy to use the bucket for Stackgres backups' \
+  --description 'Policy to use the bucket for StackGres backups' \
   --statements '["Allow group stackgres-backup-group to use bucket on compartment id '$s3compartment_id' where target.bucket.name = '/''backup-demo-of-stackgres-io'/''"]'
 ```